Atmosphere

 atmosphere is 1361 W/m2 of which 48% reaches the surface of the

 Earth and then radiated back.
-However 5-6% of the incoming energy and reflected
+However 5-6% of the incoming energy and

-radiation back to space – the more delay the warmer it gets – Video No. 4.
+the radiation back to space – the more delay the warmer it gets – Video No. 4.

-Water vapor and CO2 are together
+Water vapor and CO2 are together responsible for 98-99% of the

-responsible for 98-99% of the greenhouse effect, of which CO2 7½ % ~ 2½ oC.
+greenhouse effect, of which CO2 7½ % ~ 2½ oC.
+The Water the most because

-The Water the most because as a true dipole it has many absorptions modes
+as a true dipole it has many absorptions modes covering a large part of the

-covering a large part of the radiation spectrum.
-But there is a water vapor
+radiation spectrum.
+But there is a water vapor window where water vapor

-window where water vapor absorption is not completely overlapping the carbon
+absorption is not completely overlapping the carbon dioxide absorption at

-dioxide absorption at 14-16 µm.
+14-16 µm.

 |